-There is no maximum accrual of sick leave.
+There is no maximum accrual of sick and medical-leave.

-Upon termination the employee forfeits accrued sick leave balances.
+The employee upon Upon termination the employee forfeits accrued sick leave balances.

 3.7: INSURANCE:

 The District maintains several types of insurance coverage for eligible employees, including health, dental, life and workers' compensation.
 The terms, coverage and premiums are subject to change and be changed with or without notice.
 Administration of the various policies is generally handled between the employee and the insurance provider.
 Employees should refer to insurance plan documents for additional information, terms, benefits and limitations.